tginsberg/junit5-system-exit/README.md

 #### 2. Enable the Java Agent

-Add the `properties` goal to `maven-dependency-plugin`, to create properties for each dependency.
+In `pom.xml`, add the `properties` goal to `maven-dependency-plugin`, in order to create properties for each dependency.

 ```xml
 <plugin>